 I see Uke Hunt as an investment in the future.
 Right now, the Internet is a massive opportunity for absolutely anyone to establish themselves in any field.
 That's mostly due to the big companies being completely clueless.
 Someone like Mel Bay should be working their asses off to make sure they're top of Google for 'ukulele tabs' and 'ukulele chords', but they're nowhere to be seen.
 And they certainly shouldn't be leaving the entire ukulele ebook sector to some no-talent English boy.

-I think now is the time to build something that's the best in the world before
+I think now is the time to build something that's the best in the world before the dip gets too big and the established sites are set in stone.

 DB: Is there a Woodwife?
 Little Woodkids?
 Woodpets?